qcodingxg/soft_ware-engineering/Software_Group76-Remaining part/FinanceApp/README.md

 1. Fill in the date, amount, category (optional), and notes in the "Transaction Records" tab
 2. Click the "Add" button to save the transaction record
-3. The system will automatically attempt to classify uncategorized transactions using AI

 ### Importing CSV Files

 1. Click the "Import CSV" button in the "Transaction Records" tab
 2. Select a CSV file in the correct format (format: date,category,amount,notes)
-3. The system will import all transaction records and perform AI classification
+3. The system will import all transaction records

-### Correcting Categories
+### Managing Categories

 1. Select the transaction to modify in the "Category Management" tab
 2. Enter the correct category in the "New Category" text box
-3. Click the "Update Category" button to save the correction
+3. Click the "Update Category" button to save the changes
-4. The system will remember this correction for future similar transactions

 ### Viewing Statistics